domenic/restify-oauth2/README.md

 A secret resource that only authenticated users can access.

-* If a valid token is supplied, `req.username` is truthy, and the app sends the secret data.
+* If a valid token is supplied in the Authorization header, `req.username` is truthy, and the app sends the secret data.
 * If no token is supplied, `req.username` is `null`, so the application uses `res.sendUnauthorized()` to send a nice 401 error with `WWW-Authenticate` and `Link` headers.
 * If an invalid token is supplied, Restify–OAuth2 intercepts the request before it gets to the application, and sends